Jobs: Front-End Developer

-Start date: preferably before the end of 2017.
+Start date: as soon as possible, at latest before the end of 2018.

 If you’re interested in this position please send the following (listed in order of importance):

-Note: open-source contributions are perfectly fine as code samples – simply send along / point us towards whatever “work” you feel best represents your skills.
+Note: open-source contributions are excellent code samples – simply send along / point us towards whatever “work” you feel best represents your skills.